dshetty100/Stock-Analysis/README.md

   1. Most stocks (including "DQ") had negative returns, except for the stocks "ENPH" and "RUN" which report a postive return of 81.9% and 84%, respectively.
 Both stocks also had     the highest total daily volume.
   2. The stock "DQ" was the poorest perfoming stock and had a return of -62.6%.

-- The original code that was written to analyze the stock data took approximately 0.719 s for the year 2017, and 0.391 s for the year 2018, to run.
+- The original code that was written to analyze the stock data took approximately 0.719 s for the year 2017 and 0.391 s for the year 2018, to run.

 - The refactored code (VBA_Challenge.xslm) took less time to run the same analysis.
-The detailed code can be found here, https://github.com/dshetty100/Stock-Analysis
+The code can be found here, https://github.com/dshetty100/Stock-Analysis

   1. It took 0.391 s for the refactored code to run for the year 2017.
 A screen shot of the performance result is as shown below.